-Settlement occurs 2 business days after a request is processed.
-Note that your distributor may have a different cut-off and/or settlement times.
+Settlement occurs one (1) business day after a request is processed.
+Note that your distributor may have a different cut-off and/or settlement times

-Types of units available Accumulation units (which do not pay regular dividends).
+Types of units available Distribution units (which pay regular dividends) and accumulation units (which do not pay regular dividends).